 On the left side of the project board is the “Procedure” with drawings underneath illustrating the experiment.
 (Photos could have been used here.)
 In the middle of the board is the title, “Purpose,” and “Hypothesis.”
 On the left side are the “Results” and “Conclusion.”

 Science Fair Projects are a great way for students to learn outside the classroom as well as in the classroom.
 Our own children worked on various projects through the years, and we were involved to some extent in each project.
 Projects are a great way to encourage parental involvement as parents help gather materials and give advice from time to time.
 But sometimes finding the time to work on an extended project is hard.
-Here are some easy project ideas when time is a factor:
+The Internet is a great source to search for ideas.

 How does the type of light affect water’s evaporation rate?